applewoodsmokedham/metagraph/memory-bank/productContext.md

-# METHANE Product Context
+# METAGRAPH Product Context

 ## Project Purpose

-METHANE (Method Exploration, Testing, and Analysis eNvironment) is an interactive, developer-friendly playground and documentation hub designed specifically to facilitate exploration, testing, and integration of Alkanes metaprotocol and Sandshrew API methods on the Bitcoin blockchain.
+METAGRAPH (Method Exploration, Tool And Graph Renderer for Alkanes Protocol Handling) is an interactive, developer-friendly playground and documentation hub designed specifically to facilitate exploration, testing, and integration of Alkanes metaprotocol and Sandshrew API methods on the Bitcoin blockchain.
 It serves as a critical tool for Bitcoin developers who need to work with smart contract functionality on Bitcoin.
 With the addition of wallet integration, it now also provides a complete environment for testing real transactions and interacting with the Bitcoin blockchain using actual wallets.

 ## Problems Solved

 1. **Complexity of Bitcoin Smart Contracts**: Bitcoin smart contracts through Alkanes are powerful but complex to develop and test.
-METHANE simplifies this process by providing an intuitive interface.
+METAGRAPH simplifies this process by providing an intuitive interface.

 2. **Lack of Interactive Documentation**: Traditional documentation for blockchain APIs is often static and doesn't allow for real-time testing.
-METHANE provides interactive examples that connect directly to the Bitcoin mainnet.
+METAGRAPH provides interactive examples that connect directly to the Bitcoin mainnet.

 3. **Environment Switching Challenges**: Developers need to test in both local and production environments.
-METHANE allows seamless toggling between these environments.
+METAGRAPH allows seamless toggling between these environments.

 4. **Integration Complexity**: Integrating Alkanes smart contracts into applications is complex.
-METHANE demonstrates proper integration patterns through its own implementation.
+METAGRAPH demonstrates proper integration patterns through its own implementation.

 5. **Learning Curve**: The learning curve for Bitcoin protocol development is steep.
-METHANE provides a structured environment to explore and understand the capabilities of Alkanes and Sandshrew APIs.
+METAGRAPH provides a structured environment to explore and understand the capabilities of Alkanes and Sandshrew APIs.

 6. **Debugging Difficulty**: Debugging smart contract execution on Bitcoin is challenging.
-METHANE's trace method visualization helps developers understand exactly how their contracts execute.
+METAGRAPH's trace method visualization helps developers understand exactly how their contracts execute.

 7. **Wallet Integration Complexity**: Integrating Bitcoin wallets into applications is complex and requires understanding of multiple wallet providers.
-METHANE demonstrates proper wallet integration patterns through its implementation of the LaserEyes package.
+METAGRAPH demonstrates proper wallet integration patterns through its implementation of the LaserEyes package.

 8. **Testing with Real Funds**: Developers need to test their applications with real Bitcoin transactions.
 METHANE's wallet integration allows developers to connect their wallets and test with real funds.